Alkion Center: Early Childhood Specialization; Hawthorne Valley Waldorf School: Early Childhood Teacher

 Patrick is an educator and practicing artist.
 In addition to university studies in his home state of Michigan, he studied and taught sculpture at Emerson College from 1977-81 under A. John Wilkes.
 He has taught students at the lower, middle, high school, and adult levels since 1978 in clay sculpture, ceramics, wood and stone carving, drawing, history of art and architecture, philosophy, anthroposophy, and Waldorf pedagogy.
 His artwork has been exhibited, commissioned, or installed in New York, Massachusetts, California, Michigan, England, and Sweden.
 Patrick works out of his home-based “Calyx Studio” in Ghent, NY.
 Click here to view his work.

-While continuing to teach guest blocks and mentor teachers in North American Waldorf schools, during his 22 years of full time work at Hawthorne Valley School he taught specialist art blocks across the grades and engaged in various aspects of school governance and administration, including High School Chair, Faculty Chair, and Board of Trustees member.
-Over the years he has taught courses in numerous Waldorf Teacher Education programs, is a founding and active core faculty member of the Hawthorne Valley Alkion Center, and is an adjunct instructor at both Antioch University, New England and the Center for Anthroposophy in Wilton, New Hampshire.
+While continuing to teach guest blocks and mentor teachers in North American Waldorf schools, during his 22 years of full time work at Hawthorne Valley School he taught main lessons in the high school, specialist art blocks across the grades, and engaged in various aspects of school governance and administration, including High School Chair [12 years], Faculty Chair, and the Board of Trustees.
+Patrick has taught adult courses in numerous Waldorf Teacher Education programs, is a founding and active core faculty member of the Hawthorne Valley Alkion Center, and is an adjunct instructor each summer at both Antioch University, New England and the Center for Anthroposophy in Wilton, New Hampshire.

 Douglas Sloan, Ph.D. is retired Professor of History and Education Emeritus at Teachers College, Columbia University.
 For many years he was also Adjunct Professor of Religion and Education at Union Theological Seminary in New York.
 He received a Bachelor of Divinity degree from Yale University Divinity School and a doctorate in history and education from Columbia University.
 Among his books are The Great Awakening and American Education, Insight-Imagination: The Emancipation of Thought and the Modern World, and Faith and Knowledge: Mainline Protestantism and American Higher Education.